Since 2017

 Step 14

-15. I mix everything thoroughly so the spice and walnut coating reaches every piece of gizzard.
+15. I mix everything together – the walnut dressing should coat every piece of gizzard evenly.

 Step 15